Transitional Conditional Independence: Comparison to Other Notions of Conditional Independence

 showing that the asymmetric version is stronger than the symmetrized version, where the latter might have lost some information about the interplay between $\Xk$, $\Yk$, $\Zk$ and $\Tk$.
-Furthermore, because of its symmetry it can not equivalently express classical statistical concepts like ancillarity, sufficiency, adequacy, etc., see Section \ref{sec:applications-statistics}.
-A symmetric notion for discrete Markov kernels was intoduced in \cite{RERS17} without the measure theoretic overhead.
+Furthermore, it is not invariant under the equivalences that $\Indep_{\Kk(W|T)}$ itself enjoys, see \Cref{add-T}: in the equivalent spelling without $\Tk$ in the second argument it is strictly weaker, and with $\deltabf_\ast$ there it is vacuous.
+So classical statistical concepts like ancillarity, sufficiency and adequacy are expressible by it in one particular spelling only, see \Cref{eg:symmetrization-loses}.
+A symmetric notion of extended conditional independence was introduced in \cite{RERS17}.
+Also in \cite{Cho17,Fri20} a symmetric version of conditional independence for categorical probability theory was proposed.
+The later \cite{FK23}, in contrast, uses an \emph{asymmetric} conditional independence for morphisms with inputs, which the authors introduce as the categorical generalization of transitional conditional independence, see \Cref{sec:main:comparison:cat}.